Lite³

 | | |

-used for key comparison pointing to data used for tree traversal
+used for key comparison pointers pointing used for tree traversal

-The key-value pairs are stored anywhere between nodes, or at the end of the buffer:
+Key-value pairs containing user data are stored anywhere between nodes, or at the end of the buffer:

 KEY-VALUE PAIR